 Key Facts for Australian Families

 • Mortgage protection: Many families take out life insurance specifically to cover their mortgage.
-A $600,000 mortgage with 25 years remaining represents a significant liability that would be difficult for a surviving partner to manage on a single income
+A $600,000 mortgage with 25 years remaining represents a significant liability that would be extremely difficult for a surviving partner to manage on a single income

 Key Considerations for Families